mtreanor/csc470-fall2024/assignments/if.md

 # Interactive Fiction (welcome to C#)

-Before computers could even display images at all, made games out of words alone.
+Before computers could even display images at all, people made games out of words alone.
 This genre of game (refered to as Interactive Fiction or IF or parser fiction) became incredibly influential for how videogames developed, and people still write IF today.

-In this assignment you will learn the basics of writing in the C# programming language while creating a work of Interactive Fiction.
+In this assignment you will learn the basics of writing in the C# programming language while creating a small work of Interactive Fiction.
 The assignment will require two parts:

 ## 1. Understanding Interactive Fiction